ppkwebsites/watchdog-script/README.md

 Windows script
 --------------
-A simple batch script to monitor and restart pfSense VM running in VirtualBox on Windows if it becomes unreachable.
+A simple batch script and shell script for Windows and Linux to monitor and restart pfSense VM running in VirtualBox on Windows and Linux.

 🛠 Features
 ✅ User confirmation prompt (with 10s timeout).